-- 6.23 In determining the selective procedures that may be used, the auditor explains where they will focus their attention during the assurance engagement.
-This should be based on the risk of misstatement assessment previously performed by the auditor and should be enough to satisfy the auditor that the level of risk is acceptable. - 6.24 As the verification progresses, if the auditor identifies areas of concern, they may want to widen the information and procedures in scope to achieve an acceptable level of risk. - 6.25 If a supplier has a large portfolio of GoOs, the verifier may consider, (based on similarities in origin, output period and technology) to check a smaller sample of the GoOs if they think they have enough evidence to base their conclusions on.
-This is acceptable, but the auditor should be able to justify this, and the selection of GoOs that were chosen to check.
-If the audit finds problems during any of the checks, the auditor may decide that additional GoOs need checking.
+6.23.
+In determining the selective procedures that may be used, the auditor explains where they will focus their attention during the assurance engagement.
+This should be based

+- on the risk of misstatement assessment previously performed by the auditor and should be enough to satisfy the auditor that the level of risk is acceptable. - 6.24.
+As the verification progresses, if the auditor identifies areas of concern, they may want to widen the information and procedures in scope to achieve an acceptable level of risk. - 6.25.
+If a supplier has a large portfolio of GoOs, the verifier may elect (based on similarities in origin, output period and technology) to check a smaller sample of the GoOs if they think they have enough evidence on which to base their conclusions.
+This is acceptable, but the auditor should be able to justify this and the selection of GoOs that were chosen to be checked.
+If the audit finds problems during any of the checks, the auditor may decide that additional GoOs need to be checked.